 We have a wide range of industry connections and regularly host visiting speakers and masterclasses.

 Bringing together world-leading researchers, dynamic teachers and industry professionals in a vibrant community.

 Experience industry-standard training and creative practice, and use the latest professional kit to advance your skills for your future career.

 Our practical and theoretical modules will develop your creative, technical, critical and teamworking skills.
 You’ll build on your understanding of filmmaking and television production, and learn the director’s role in visual storytelling for fact and fiction.
 We’ll also teach you about the industry and cover the business aspects of film and TV production.

 You'll take on projects, conceptualise, develop, and shoot them as part of a group, an essential experience for industry, advancing your skills in project management and collaboration.
-You'll be able to follow your interests with an individual project over Summer Term and the vacation, worth half of your total degree credits.
+You'll be able to follow your interests with an individual project, worth half of your total degree credits.

 Our masterclasses will bring industry professionals to you, giving you further insights into commercial film and television production.

 You'll study a total of 180 credits.
-90 of these will be through taught modules in the first two terms.
+90 of these will be through taught modules.
 You’ll then go on to study a further 90 credits by making a short dramatic or documentary film and writing a reflective essay and technical report.